 The Federal Solid Waste Disposal Act, as amended by the Resource Conservation and Recovery Act of 1976, or "RCRA", regulates the generation, transportation, storage, treatment and disposal of hazardous wastes and can require cleanup of hazardous waste disposal sites.
-RCRA currently excludes drilling fluids, produced waters and other wastes associated with the exploration, development or production of oil and natural gas from regulation as "hazardous waste".
-Disposal of such non-hazardous oil and natural gas exploration, development and production wastes usually are regulated by state law.
+RCRA currently excludes drilling fluids, produced waters and other wastes associated with the exploration, development or production of oil and natural gas from regulated by state law.
 Other wastes handled at exploration and production sites or used in the course of providing well services may not fall within this exclusion.
 Moreover, stricter standards for waste handling and disposal may be imposed on the oil and natural gas industry in the future.
-From time to time, legislation is proposed in Congress that would revoke or alter the current exclusion of exploration, development and production wastes from RCRA's definition of "hazardous wastes", thereby potentially subjecting such wastes to more stringent handling, disposal and cleanup requirements.
+From time to time, legislation is proposed in Congress that would revoke or alter the current exclusion of exploration, development and production wastes to more stringent handling, disposal and cleanup requirements.
 If such legislation were enacted, it could have a significant impact on our operating costs, as well as the oil and natural gas industry in general.
 The impact of future revisions to environmental laws and regulations cannot be predicted.